 As we've noted, 529 balances increased year-over-year across all account owner age ranges.
 But savers ages 25 to 34 saw the most dramatic jump in their average balance in 2019, with a 20% increase over 2018.
 Savers ages 35 to 44 and 55 to 64 saw a very similar year-over-year increase in education savings of 16%.
 Not surprisingly, savers ages 45 to 54 who have had a longer time horizon to save than their younger counterparts and likely have beneficiaries approaching college age had the highest overall average balance at $35,327.

 Average 529 Account Balance

-529 Mythbusters: Savings Aren't "Trapped"
+529 Mythbusters: Savings Aren't "trapped"

-Feedback from real savers makes clear that some individuals fear what might happen to their 529 savings if their financial situation or their child's education plans change.
+Feedback from real savers makes it clear that some individuals fear what might happen to their 529 savings if their financial situation or their child's education plans change.
 Is it even possible to tap into those savings for uses outside of education expenses?
 Or, will the penalty for making a non-qualified 529 withdrawal be too steep to swallow?